skienzmatishun/rippreport/content/p/quarterback-sneak/index.md

 ---
-title: "QUARTERBACK SNEAK"
+title: QUARTERBACK SNEAK
 date: 2021-01-11
-thumbnail: "img/quarterback-sneak.jpg"
+thumbnail: img/quarterback-sneak.jpg
 categories:
 - monday-madness
 tags:
 - airport
 - alabama-football
 - burrell
 - dinardi
 - faa
 - fairhope-airport
 - football
 - insurrection
 - jack-burrell
 - judge-snedeker
 - marcus-mcdowell
 - mcsharry
 - mcsharrys
 - municipal-attorney
 - municipal-judge
 - ronan-mcsharry
 - snedeker
 authors:
 - admin
+alttags: "Football represents a distraction from political issues discussed in this article about Fairhope politics"
 ---
 Fairhope are you distracted enough between Inciting Insurrection, and the championship football game today?
 How distracted and worried have you been over Covid-19 and your kids going back to school?

 IT IS A PERFECT TIME FOR A QUARTERBACK SNEAK!